Wine Tasting 101

 The truth is it’s pretty easy once you know the basics.
 First, the primary flavor in wine is fruit.
 White wines tend toward apples and citrus, and reds taste like berries.
 From there, flavors in wine can be broken down into two categories: earthy (or non-fruit) and oaky.

 The spice flavors in wine are mostly from aging in oak.
 The most common oak aromas are vanilla, cinnamon, cloves, and nutmeg.
-While you love those notes in red wine, you may find that they become repellent in white wine.
+While you may love those notes in red wine, you might find that they become repellent in white wine.
 This has led to a rise in “unoaked” wines, especially white wines like Chardonnay or Sauvignon Blanc.

 Focusing on unoaked wines initially can be helpful because it allows you to understand earthy elements more easily.
 Do you smell flowers?
 What about honey?
 Even the smell of salty air can radiate off a coastal white wine.
 All fine wine will be a mix of delicious fruit and some form of earthiness.